jegelstaff/formulize/tests/README.md

 When writing your own tests for your site/application place them in an appropriately named directory inside `/tests/e2e`.

+### Running tests in CI

+e2e tests are automatically run in CI with a merge to the master branch as specifed in the `.github/workflows/e2e-test.yml` file.
+If you are performing a small merge to master and don't want the tests to execute then add `[SKIP TEST]` to your commit message.

 ### Running core tests locally

 #### Requirements